Serve

 In celebration of the birth of Jesus, donations are taken each year for birthday bags.
 Each bag includes a kit of items for a birthday party.
 The bags are used by mothers residing at the Women’s Shelter who are unable to acquire supplies for their child’s birthday party.

-Each month during the school year, “Operation Backpack” will list in the Lifelines five of the most needed school supplies at Sunset Terrace Elementary and John Marshall High School.
+Throughout the school year, we list in the Lifelines five of the most needed school supplies at Sunset Terrace Elementary and John Marshall High School.
 These can be dropped off at St. Luke’s , Monday through Friday, 8-5 and of course on Sunday.
-Drop in the bins marked ‘Snacks’, ‘Sunset Terrace’ or ‘John Marshall’ located in the downstairs foyer.
-Our Operation Backpack Team will deliver them to the schools.
+Drop in the bins marked ‘Sunset Terrace’ or ‘John Marshall’ located in the downstairs foyer.
+Our Outreach Team will deliver them to the schools.
 Please check Lifelines for how you can get involved.

 Channel One Volunteering